Rethinking the Goal System

 Minimum flow of sales by seniority

-It's an “unemployment insurance”, in practice.
+It is an "unemployment insurance", in practice.
 Without bothering the government, much less the entrepreneur.
 Natural security, within the commercial flow.

 This in the worst case.
 6 months of security, without any favor or donation.
 Only sales by seniority.

-In more common cases, however, the old seller may maintain, throughout their life, their sales by seniority — as long as their customers continue to place orders with them and as long as the company itself subsists.
+In more common cases, however, the old seller may maintain, throughout their life, their sales by seniority — as long as their customers continue to place orders with them and as long as the company itself survives.

-That's why I nicknamed the model “adding Japanese culture”.
+That is why I nicknamed the model "adding Japanese culture".

 In Japan there is a culture of staying in the same job for life.